GarrettLab/seedHealth/README.md

 # seedHealth
 seedHealth R package

+The following commands can be used to install and load the seedHealth package in R

+install.packages("devtools")
+library(devtools)
+devtools::install_github("GarrettLab/seedHealth")
+library(seedHealth)

+# Background

 Achieving seed health is a challenge for many seed systems, especially where quality-declared seed is too expensive or unavailable.

 The seedHealth R package is designed to inform common management decisions.